Koldo affair: Case returned to Audiencia Nacional

-On 20 May, judge Moreno Chamarro charged Isabel Pardo de Vera, sister of Ana Pardo de Vera, a well-known journalist, with embezzlement of public funds and influence peddling during her time as ADIF president.
+On 20 May, judge Moreno Chamarro charged de Vera with embezzlement of public funds and influence peddling during her time as ADIF president.
 The decision to charge her came after she declared as a witness in the case before the Supreme Court, the evidence from the April Central Operative Unit report and her heading of the Anticorruption Ministry.

-On 26 May, El Confidencial released audio recordings in which Leire Díez Castro, a well-known left-wing journalist and a close friend of PSOE committee secretary Santos Cerdán, was shown to have met with lawyer Jacobo Teijelo and a range of businesspeople including Javier Pérez Dolset and Alejandro Hamlyn, to discuss finding information that would be damaging to Antonio Balas Dávila, the police officer leading the anti-corruption investigations into Ábalos, Gómez and David Sánchez (Pedro Sánchez's brother, whose role in another corruption scandal was coming into question).
+On 26 May, El Confidencial released audio recordings in which Leire Díez Castro, a well-known left-wing journalist and a close friend of PSOE committee secretary Santos Cerdán, was shown to have met with lawyer Jacobo Teijelo and a range of businesspeople including Javier Pérez Dolset and Alejandro Hamlyn, to discuss finding information that would be damaging to Antonio Balas Dávila, the police officer leading the anti-corruption investigations into Ábalos, Gómez and David Sánchez (Sánchez's brother, whose role in another corruption scandal was coming into question).
 The mission also intended to discredit Juan Vicente Bonilla, an experienced Central Operative Unit investigator who had assisted in the 3% Case in Catalonia in 2005, against member of the party of Carles Puigdemont.
 Leire Díez offered the entrepreneurs favorable contracts with government bodies.

-Two days later, El Confidencial released another recording in which Pérez Dolset, speaking of the effort to tarnish the anti-corruption police unit, is heard saying "This is Pedro Sánchez directly with Cerdán, with Santos Cerdán and with Leire.
+On 28 May, El Confidencial released another recording in which Pérez Dolset, speaking of the effort to tarnish the anti-corruption police unit, is heard saying: "This is Pedro Sánchez directly with Cerdán, with Santos Cerdán and with Leire.
 And there are also very few other people who have the information and that's how it's going to stay."
 According to El Mundo, Leire Díez also met with Rubén Villalba, a Civil Guard officer who was himself indicted in the case, to ask him for sensitive information that might help damage the reputation of those leading the judicial investigation and to silence Aldama.
-This appeared to corroborate an interview that De Aldama gave to Ana Rosa Quintana in March of that year, in which he called all three of those involved in the first meeting "the fountains - or let's call them the sewers - of the PSOE, who are under Santos Cerdán's command."
+This appeared to corroborate an interview that De Aldama gave to Ana Rosa Quintana in March of that year, in which he called all three of those involved in the first meeting "the fountains – or let's call them the sewers – of the PSOE, who are under Santos Cerdán's command."
 He continued: "They're getting in touch with businesspeople and people to offer them pardons and always to offer them favourable contracts, so that when they testify against me, they'll lie about me."